Abolitionist Education, Facilitation & Supervision

 Their approach as an educator, facilitator and community worker is explicitly tied with experiential, creative, socio-political/cultural and embodied group processes, and co-created healing and un/learning spaces.

-• History and impacts of white supremacy, colonialism and capitalism in therapy
+• History & impact of white supremacy, colonialism and capitalism in ‘health-care’

 • Experiences of liminality, plurality and Otherness